However, St Christopher's school is also fortunate to have some

 St Christopher's is part of the Sidcot Group of

-Schools, boys and girls can
+Schools, boys and girls can be prepared for

 entrance to any other senior school.